 Before being adapted into a full-fledged Netflix series, “Hilda” was first introduced as a graphic novel by author Luke Pearson in 2010.
 The award-winning book has gained a cult following through its fantastic illustration of urban fantasy journeys in the fictional city of Trolberg where giants, gnomes, and trolls exist.

-And as we wait *fingers crossed* for Season 3 (Season 2 was released last December, BTW), here’s a recap of some valuable lessons we’ve gained.
+And as we wait *fingers crossed* for Season 3, here’s a recap of some valuable lessons we’ve gained.
 Really, it’s quite a feat to blend real emotions with larger-than-life plots with such honesty—and we’re here to hold a mirror up to ourselves to learn from the curious and courageous Hilda herself.

 Courage will get you far

 As seen in countless episodes, young Hilda isn’t afraid to be the protagonist in her own life.
 The countless times that she challenged authority figures with wit and resourcefulness prove this.

 It’s okay to lose in life sometimes

 In episode 4 of Season 1, Hilda joined the Sparrow Scout and was initiated through a dodgeball game.
 Together with her new friends David and Frida, they are tasked to beautify the Trolberg City Park but then unexpected things unfold: They meet plant-like creatures called vittra that ruined their work.
 Getting to the bottom of the problem by saving the vittra’s friends from the mulching machine, Hilda ends up losing the scout badge.
 She and her friends, however, are still happy for the spontaneous experience.